lfd-hydrants/lfd-hydrants/README.md

 ## Build history

+### "Unable to Test" (this session) — requires migration 020

+- **`sql/020_unable_to_test.sql`** — adds `unable_to_test` to
+  `hydrant_tests`.
+- **Flow Test gets an explicit "Unable to Test" checkbox**, since Condition alone isn't a reliable signal for whether testing was actually possible — OOS usually means untestable, but "Needs Repair" often doesn't (a leak or missing cap usually doesn't stop a valid test).
+When checked: the missing-reading warning is skipped entirely, and the entry is excluded from Stats' Incomplete Inspections list — because it's not an oversight, it's an accurate report that testing wasn't possible.
+  - Selecting **OOS** auto-checks it as a sensible default (OOS structurally means the hydrant can't deliver water), but it stays fully editable — a crew can uncheck it if they got a reading anyway, or check it manually for a "Needs Repair" hydrant where testing genuinely wasn't possible.
+  - Also editable from the Log's edit modal for Flow Test entries, for consistency.

 ### Incomplete inspection warning + tracking list (this session) — no new SQL

 - **Flow Test now validates before saving**: if Static, Residual, or